webexpress-framework/WebExpress/doc/development_guide.md

 ╚══════════════════════════════════════════════════════╝
 ```

-To create a reverse index, the data type to be indexed must be registered in
+To create a reverse index, the data type to be indexed must be registered in  the `IndexManager`.
+This
-the `IndexManager`.
+ensures that the system is aware of the data type and can properly index it.
+The example below
+demonstrates how to implement a data type that adheres to the `IIndexItem` interface and register it:

 ```csharp
 // DataType must implement the IIndexItem interface.